CobaltWolf/Bluedog-Design-Bureau/README.md

 - New antennas and dishes
 - New science experiments
 - High quality realplumes built with Plume Party FX by Zorg!
-- Full engine ignitor configs by RocketMan
+- Full engine ignitor configs by _Rock3tMan
 In total, nearly 500 parts and many features for those parts!

 Planned content includes massive Saturn rockets including unflown variants, launchers based on Atlas and Titan that never left the drawing board, and parts based on proposed projects for Gemini and Apollo.